swagger-api/apidom/packages/apidom-reference/README.md

 ##### Increasing speed of dereference

 Our default dereference strategies are built on asynchronous sequential traversing of ApiDOM.
-The total time of dereferencing is the sum of `traversing` + sum of `external resolution per referencing element`.
+The total time of dereferencing is the sum of `traversing` + sum of `external resolution per file`.
 By having a huge number of external dependencies in your definition file, dereferencing can get quite slow.
 Fortunately there is solution for this by running an `external resolution` first, and passing its result to dereferencing via an option.
-External resolution is built on asynchronous parallel traversal (on single file), so it's theoretically always faster on huge amount of external dependencies than the dereferencing.
+External resolution ignores internal references, so it's theoretically always faster than the dereferencing.

 ```js
 import { resolve, dereference } from '@swagger-api/apidom-reference';